How vortex dynamics reveal bifurcations at golden-ratio thresholds.

 Preview Version Published Version

-In this two point vortices system on the half plane, we show that \(W\) is a non-dimensional parameter, and \(W=\phi, 1, \frac{1}{\phi}\) are three bifurcation values in this system.
-Where \(\phi\) is the Golden Ratio.
+In this two-point-vortex system on the half-plane, \(W\) is a dimensionless parameter, and \(W=\phi, 1, \frac{1}{\phi}\) are three bifurcation values, where \(\phi\) is the golden ratio.

 These two mechanisms compete and lead to different types of the trajectories.